mmondics/aiops-z/README.md

     ![instana-dependencies](https://raw.githubusercontent.com/mmondics/media/main/images/instana-dependencies.png)

-    The dependency graph offers a visualization of each service in the Application perspective, which services interact with each other, and also some visual representations of errors, high latency, or erroneous calls.
+    The dependency graph offers a visualization of each service in the Application perspective, which services interact with each other, and visual representations of errors, high latency, or erroneous calls.
 You can select these options in the top left of the graph.

 20. **Click the dropdown labeled None and select Max Latency.**